 But if it has dipped below for over 2 hours, your perishable foods like milk, meat or poultry, and eggs are likely to have gone bad.
 For everything else, an outage of up to 4 hours is not cause for concern if the doors were kept shut during this time.3

-Always use covered, and wherever possible airtight, containers or bags to store foods.4 It may seem easier to just pop an opened tin can that has only been half used into the refrigerator, but it is a bad idea.
+Always use covered, and wherever possible airtight, containers or bags to store foods.4 It may seem easier to just pop an opened tin can that has only been

 The tin can cause your food to develop a metallic taste while stored.
 Instead, transfer the contents to a different storage container before refrigerating.5